AffinitiQuest/aq-touchpoint-samples/README.md

 #### Key Generation
 When a new brand is created a 2048 bit RSA key pair will be generated and stored.

-### Key Storage
-A database table called BrandKeys will be created that associates a brandId with the public key and private key.
-The private key will be encrypted.

-A future variation will add a new table called TouchpointKeys that associates a touchpointId with a public/private key pair.
-The private key will be encrypted.

 #### Signing JWT
 When a touchpoint success event is being generated the RSA private key associated with the brand to which the TouchPoint belongs will be retrieved and used to sign the claimsJwt.